FAQ - General

 Will couples therapy save my relationship?

-Many well meaning therapists offer couples therapy without any specific couples therapy training, not realizing that effective couples counseling requires different skills and techniques than providing therapy to individuals.
+Many well meaning therapists offer couples therapy without any specific couples therapy training, not realizing that effective couples therapy requires different skills and techniques than providing therapy to individuals.
 So, if you did couples therapy before and it didn’t work, it’s likely that your therapist did not have specific training.
 Another reason it may not have worked is that both partners may not have been ready to fully commit to the process.
-There may have been personal issues, addictions, or other reasons keeping a partner from participating fully or being open to changing.
+There may have been personal issues, addictions, or other reasons keeping a partner from participating fully or being open to change.
 While there are no guarantees that couples therapy will work this time, it’s likely that if there’s an issue with your relationship, there’s a whole lot at stake so it might be worth giving it another go.

 Can couples therapy help if there’s violence in my relationship?